-26. PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS
+27. PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS

-During the year under review
+During the year under review:

-During the year the Company has granted/taken loans unsecured from or to Companiesfirms or other parties listed in the Register maintained under section 189 of theCompanies Act 2013 (the Act') the terms and conditions are not prima facie prejudicialto the interest of the Company during the course of its business and
+The Company has not granted/taken any unsecured loans from or to Companiesfirms or other parties listed in the Register maintained under section 189 of theCompanies Act 2013 ('the Act') the terms and conditions are not prima facie prejudicialto the interest of the Company during the course of its business and

 28. RELATED PARTY TRANSACTIONS